gioele/git-collab-guide/guide.en.md

 Publishing our change
 ---------------------

-The commit we just did is sitting in the repository in our computer.
+The commit we just created is sitting in the repository in our computer.
 Our remote repository does not know about it, let alone the maintainers of `fluffytron`.

-So, it is time to publish the commit with the change and then request its integration in the main project.
+So, it is time to publish our commit and then request its integration in the main project.

-The git way to publish a commit is pushing it to the remote repository, just like we did to publish our new `headings-color` branch.
-Please note that are not the single commits that are pushed, but complete branches.
-Thus, what we have to do now is to publish our `headings-color` branch.
+The git way to publish a commit is pushing it to the remote repository, exactly the same operation we did to to publish our new `headings-color` branch.
+Please note that git cannot push single commits, only complete branches.
+Thus, what we have to do now is to publish the new state of our `headings-color` branch.

     $ git push
     Username for 'https://github.com': git-learner